impshum/CS-GO-2-Reddit/README.md

-# CS:GO 2 Reddit
+# CS:GO 2 Reddit and/or Twitter

 ![](https://www.hltv.org/img/static/openGraphHltvLogo.png)

 Scrapes http://www.hltv.org/matches every day at a given time.
-If the team it's looking for has a game scheduled it'll post the details to Reddit (and not repeat itself).
+If the team it's looking for has a game scheduled it'll post the details to Reddit and/or Twitter (and not repeat itself).

 Demo: https://www.reddit.com/r/recycledrobot/comments/b5u3ln/26042019_0000_cloud9_vs_spacestation_ecs_season_7/